Evaluation Activities for the End Commercial Tobacco Campaign 2022-2026

 • Are these observation instruments required or can projects use their own instruments for the observations (or modify your instruments)?

 • These are the only instruments that can be used for required observations listed in the LLA's End Commercial Tobacco Campaign objectives.
-These four observation surveys are administered through the TCEC SurveyAnalytics account, so there is no way to modify the instruments.
+These four observation surveys are administered through an account managed by TCEC, so there is no way to modify the instruments.

 • What is TPW?